 \subsection{Confusion noise and flux limit}

-As seen in Eq.\,\ref{eq_polar}, we chose to use a flux cut in total intensity rather than in polarised intensity, for mainly two reasons: i) we assume that sources are removed or masked from polarisation maps using total intensity data, for which we could have a high resolution survey complete to some level in total intensity, as opposed to the equivalent in polarised intensity \cite[e.g.][]{bat11, Datta2019} ; ii) source number counts in polarisation are very scarce and more polarisation data are required to constrain $dN/dP$.
-By contrast, thanks to the numerous data in intensity obtained in the last decade, accurate modelling is available for number counts in intensity.

-Consequently we compute in this section the confusion noise and flux limit in intensity, for each CMB experiment listed in Sect.\,\ref{sect:CMB_expe}.
+As we showed in Eq.\,\ref{eq_polar}, we chose to use a flux cut in total intensity rather than in polarised intensity mainly for two reasons: i) we assumed that sources are removed or masked from polarisation maps using total intensity data, for which we could have a high-resolution survey complete to some level in total intensity, as opposed to the equivalent in polarised intensity \cite[e.g.][]{bat11, Datta2019}, and ii) source number counts in polarisation are very scarce, and more polarisation data are required to constrain $dN/dP$.
+By contrast, thanks to the numerous data in intensity obtained in the past decade, accurate modelling is available for number counts in intensity.
+Consequently, we computed the confusion noise and flux limit in intensity for each CMB experiment listed in Sect.\,\ref{sect:CMB_expe}.